influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 weight: 205
 ---

+Use selector functions to assess, select, and return values in your data.
 Selector functions return one or more record per input table.
 Each output table includes one or more unmodified records and the same group key as the input table.

-Each selector function below covers **syntax**, **parameters**, and **examples** of when to use the function.
+Each selector function below covers **syntax**, including parameters to pass to the function, and **examples** of how to use the function.
+Examples use [NOAA water sample data](/influxdb/v2.4/reference/sample-data/#noaa-water-sample-data).

 - [BOTTOM()](#bottom)
 - [FIRST()](#first)